The Best Coffee Machine With Milk Frother

 • Bigger 2L water tank

-While the touch screen is cool, personally I wouldn’t pay the extra cash for that alone, as I think the dial selection with the colour screen on the Plus is just as convenient.
+While the touch screen is cool, personally I wouldn’t pay the extra cash for that alone, as I think the dial selection with the colour screen on the Plus is literally as convenient.

-What would prompt me to chuck the extra cash at this machine would be the water spout situation, if I were going to be creating the majority of Americano, or what Nespresso call Long Black.
+What would prompt me to chuck the extra cash at this machine would be the water spout situation, if I were going to be making most Americano, or what Nespresso call Long Black.
 The Pro has a dedicated hot water spout, and a one touch long black button.

-This means that the water being delivered into your cup is always fresh hot water, as it doesn’t share the channel with coffee.
-This isn’t that much of a big deal literally, but the one touch long black button will be a big deal for anyone who is generally going to be guzzling long black / Americano.
+This indicates that the water being delivered into your cup is always fresh hot water, as it doesn’t share the channel with coffee.
+This isn’t that much of a big deal in fact, however the one touch long black button will be a big deal for anyone who is mainly going to be downing long black / Americano.

-It likewise has a nice big 2L water tank, which is handy as it indicates re-filling the tank less.
+It also has a nice big 2L water tank, which is handy as it means re-filling the tank less.

 Sage Creatista Plus on eBay